salmanwaheed/devops-projects/README.md

 # devops-projects

-These projects come from my work experience, technical research, and some tasks I completed as part of second-round interviews.
+These projects are based on my work experience, technical research, and exercises completed for interview screenings.